Christoffer Bengtsberg

 Christoffer Bengtsberg (born 1 November 1989) is a Swedish professional ice hockey goaltender.
-He is currently playing with Lillehammer IK of the Norwegian GET-ligaen.
+He is presently an active player for Lillehammer IK of the Norwegian GET-ligaen.

 Bengtsberg made his Elitserien debut playing with HV71 during the 2008–09 Elitserien season.

 After finishing the 2014–15 season with Södertälje SK in the HockeyAllsvenskan, Bengtsberg opted to pursue a North American career, signing a one-year ECHL contract with the Evansville IceMen on 6 August 2015.